LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

     }
 ```
-Now, create a function to sign rental agreement for a hostel room between the landlord and a tenant.
+Now, create a function to sign the rental agreement for a hostel room between the landlord and a tenant.

-Before creating `signAgreement` function, remember the following:
+Before creating the `signAgreement` function, remember the following:
 * The function will only execute if the user is `Tenant`, meaning that the user's address and the landlord's address don't match.
-* The function will only execute if the user has enough ether (payable 'ether') in his/her Ethereum wallet.(Enough ether means = one-time security deposit + 1st month's rent)
+* The function will only execute if the user has enough ether (payable 'ether') in their Ethereum wallet.(Enough ether means = one-time security deposit + 1st month's rent)

 Let's use those modifiers here, so that:
-* The function `signAgreement` will only execute only if the said room is vacant and tenant have enough ether in his/her wallet.
+* The function `signAgreement` will only execute only if the said room is vacant and the tenant has enough ether in their wallet.

 Remember those modifiers in point no.10?
 Use those modifiers here to execute the following function.